Children's groups

 Meeting with the governor

-Louis Fabry de Montcault, governor of the citadel, welcomes you to his fortress: he will reveal how daily life is organized for the 600 soldiers and cadets (officer trainees) under his command.
+Louis Fabry de Montcault, governor of the citadel, welcomes you to his fortress: he will explain how daily life is organized for the 600 soldiers and cadets (officer trainees) under his command.

 Starting in April 2026